nolliechyTW/WIL/Leetcode/Graph/210. Course Schedule II/README.md

 4) Process the Queue:
     - While the `queue` is not empty, perform the following:
-        - Dequeue an element, say `ans`.
-Add `ans` to the result list `res`, representing that this course can be taken next.
+        - Dequeue an element, say `course`.
+Add `course` to the result list `res`, representing that this course can be taken next.
-        - Iterate over all the courses dependent on `ans` (accessible from the `graph`).
+        - Iterate over all the courses dependent on `course` (accessible from the `graph`).
 For each such course, decrement its indegree by 1, indicating that one of its prerequisites has been met.
         - If the indegree of any dependent course becomes `0`, enqueue it, as it is now ready to be taken.

 5) Check for Completion: